null-project/null/README.md

 http://www.null.org

-Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2013 Litecoin Developers
-Copyright (c) 2018 Null Developers
+Copyright (c) 2011-2014 Null Developers

 What is Null?
 ----------------

 Null is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 45 sec. block targets
+ - 2.5 minute block targets
- - subsidy halves in 420k blocks
+ - subsidy halves in 840k blocks (~4 years)
- - ~42 million total coins
+ - ~84 million total coins

 The rest is the same as Bitcoin.
  - 50 coins per block